lndecastro/AI_Literacy/tempBook2/intro.md

 > How can AI become a partner in human learning, creativity, critical-thinking, and problem-solving?

-## About Your Instructor – Dr. Leandro Nunes de Castro
+## About the Instructor – Dr. Leandro Nunes de Castro

 - Professor in the **Department of Computing and Software Engineering**, U.A.
 Whitaker College of Engineering, FGCU.
 - Ph.D. in Computer Engineering with 30 years of experience in **Artificial Intelligence, Data Science, and Natural Computing**.